-As you transition from the emotional upheaval of job loss to reclaiming your career prosperity, don’t budge from focusing on four needs that will help you reclaim the future you desire.
+As you transition from the emotional upheaval of job loss to reclaiming your career prosperity, do not budge from focusing on four needs that will help you reclaim the future you desire.

-First, you’ll need to understand your absolute, immovable job musts.
+First, you need to understand your absolute, immovable job musts.

 Desiring it, craving it, or wishing for it is distinct from the must-have state of necessity.

-It’s often our wishes or wants, conscious or unconscious, not our needs, that preclude us from seizing a great opportunity, exploring a new path, or moving through a fear.
+Our wishes or wants, conscious or unconscious, are not our needs.
+And, not paying attention to the difference often preclude us from seizing a great opportunity, exploring a new path, or moving through a fear.

 Clinging to perceived wants can sabotage your job hunting success and your future.

-So, it’s important to differentiate your job needs from your job wants by taking a realistic look.
+So, differentiate your job needs from your job wants by taking a realistic look.

-Once you’ve articulated and understood what your immovable needs are, stay focused on them, and you’ll be able to move from wishing and hoping to targeted acting and doing.
-That shift improves results.
+Once you have articulated and understood what your immovable needs are, stay focused on them.
+This focus will enable you to move from wishing and hoping to targeted acting and doing.
+That important shift improves results.

-Second, you’ll need some everyday cheer to keep you going.
+You willl need some everyday cheer to keep you going.
 With or without a job, your life continues.
 It unfolds through the everyday acts of living; the regular stuff from paying bills to raising a family to getting through life’s challenges.
-It unfolds when reading a story to your children, talking to a friend, or smiling at a stranger.
-It unfolds taking your dog for a walk, pulling the weeds, or devouring a great novel.

 Everyday cheer is found in the little things that sustain and deepen us.
-It’s in hugs and smiles and gifts of time.
-It’s in the difficult moments, shared experiences, and ongoing struggles.
-And it’s in talking and sharing of life’s disappointments as well as its joys.
+We find cheer in hugs and smiles and gifts of time.
+We find cheer in the difficult moments, shared experiences, and ongoing struggles.
+And it is also in talking and sharing of life’s disappointments as well as its joys.

-The reality is that in virtually every situation you face, there will be thirty percent of people who will like what you do, thirty percent who won’t, and the rest won’t care either way.
+The reality is that in virtually every situation you face, thirty percent of people will like what you do, thirty percent will not, and the rest will not care either way.

-It’s true that piercing words, difficult feedback, or rejection can diminish our sense of well-being or courage.
-It can even cause us to change direction.
-But in this age of instant messaging, anonymous blog ramblings, and self-appointed experts, thick skin is a prerequisite for anyone who wants to reclaim career prosperity.
+Piercing words, difficult feedback, or rejection can diminish our sense of well-being or courage.
+Or, cause us to change direction.
+But, in this age of instant messaging, anonymous blog ramblings, and self-appointed experts, thick skin is a prerequisite for anyone who wants to reclaim career prosperity.

-There’s a line in the movie "Gracie" that I love.
+The movie "Gracie" contained a line that I love.
 Gracie is a teenager in the 70’s who is competing for a spot on the boy’s high school soccer team.
-In one scene, dejected and on the verge of giving up, her mother, played by Elizabeth Shue, tells her, "If you want to limit yourself, that’s fine.
+In one scene, dejected and on the verge of giving up, her mother, played by Elizabeth Shue, tells her, "If you want to limit yourself, that is fine.
 But don’t let other people do it for you."

-Finally, you’ll need ownership on your journey back to career prosperity.
+Finally, you will need ownership on your journey back to career prosperity.
 Whether you lost your job in a sweeping dismissal of thousands or an individual occurrence about you, this unasked for event is now part of your life.
-Like the Italian proverb reminds us, “Experience is what you get when you didn't get what you wanted.”
+Like the Italian proverb reminds us, “Experience is what you get when you did not get what you wanted.”

-Of course, it’s easier to blame those who made the decision, or those who executed it.
+Of course, blaming those who made the decision, or those who executed it, is much easier.
 But how does blaming someone help you?
 Creative excuses and finger pointing get you nowhere.
-Don’t waste time in the blame-game.
+Do not waste time in the blame-game.

 Your needs and wants are different.
 Your talents are uniquely yours.
 You do some things better than other people; other people do some things better than you.
 The emotional baggage, financial challenges, and personal obligations you carry are lighter or heavier.

-Learn from other traveler experiences but don’t compare the job loss or job search journey.
+Learn from other traveler experiences but do not compare the job loss or job search journey.
 Your potholes, mud-traps, scenic overlooks, and ah-ha moments will be yours.
 See them for what they are.
 Rest when you need to rest.
-And when you do, heed where you’ve been, noting the progress you’re making one day at a time.
+And when you do, heed where you have been, noting the progress you’re making one day at a time.